This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

-If you prefer to do the brining yourself, that’s no problem!
-Just be sure to allot extra time to allow the turkey to properly soak in a brine.
+If you prefer to brine the turkey yourself, that’s no problem!
+Just be sure to allow extra time for the turkey to properly soak in a brine.

 From there, I like to apply a rub to the turkey to add extra flavor.
 The rub in our recipe later in this article is a fairly traditional Thanksgiving turkey rub, but I’d also recommend sweet rubs.
 These work particularly well with a smoked turkey recipe that will result in some pretty tasty sweet and smokey results.

 - Defrost your turkey.
-Really the only way to safely defrost a turkey is to put it in the fridge well before cooking day.
-As a rule of thumb, you should plan to thaw it in the fridge for 24 hours per every 4 to 5 pounds of bird.
+The only way to safely defrost a turkey is to put it in the fridge well before cooking day.
+As a rule of thumb, you should plan to thaw it in the fridge for 24 hours for every 4 to 5 pounds of bird.

-- After the turkey has thawed, remove it from any packaging and remove giblets and the neck from the inside cavity.
-If you brined your turkey, be sure to wash the outside of the bird with cold water.
+- After the turkey has thawed, remove it from any packaging and remove the giblets and the neck from the inside cavity.
+If you brine your turkey, be sure to wash the outside of the bird with cold water.